 33. The Berkshires, Massachusetts

-Additionally, you can enjoy the breathtaking views of Monument Mountain and Mount Graylock through tens of miles of hiking trails.
+Additionally, you can enjoy the breathtaking views of Monument Mountain and Mount Greylock through tens of miles of hiking trails.

-If you’re looking for cultural and recreational activities, the Berkshires is also your way to go, as it hosts various theaters and performance centers.
+If you’re looking for cultural and recreational activities, the Berkshires is also your way to go, as it hosts various theatres and performance centres.
 These include Jacob’s Pillow, Tanglewood, and other venues to host shows all year round.

 34. Badlands National Park, South Dakota